nuxt/content/docs/content/blog/studio-v2.md

 We are excited to announce the release of Nuxt Studio v2, a major update bringing a brand new interface designed specifically for our users, based on their feedback.

 ::tip
-Studio is optimized for **Nuxt Content** project but the only real requirement is to have a _content_ folder with Markdown files.
+Studio is optimized for **Nuxt Content*&#x2A; project but the only real requirement is to have a &#x5F;content_ folder with Markdown files.
 This simple setup is enough to start editing and publishing your files with the platform.
 ::

 ### **A more intuitive interface**